prasadarun/DevopsDocts/Creation of VPC.md

     a.Click on "subnets" present on left side of Dashboard b.Click on the "create subnets" button
     c.Give the name tag: Sub-Dev
-    d.Select the vpc option with Devoops
+    d.Select the "VPC" option with Devoops
-    e.Then select the availability zone shown in the dropdown options f.IPv4 CIDR bloc: 10.1.1.0/24
+    e.Then select the availability zone shown in the dropdown options(AS per Requirement) f.IPv4 CIDR bloc: 10.1.1.0/24
     g.Then click on the create option
     h.To make Auto assign ip select the created subnet and click on Action > Modify auto Assign-ip